ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In either case, if the Group Manager reassigns Gid values during the group's lifetime (see {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}}), the Group Manager "forgets" the Birth Gid currently associated with the leaving node in the OSCORE group.
 This was stored following the Joining Response sent to that node, after its latest (re-)joining of the OSCORE group (see {{ssec-join-resp}}).

 If any of the two conditions below holds, the Group Manager MUST inform the leaving node of its eviction as follows.
-If both conditions hold, the Group Manager MUST inform the leaving node only once, using either of the corresponding methods.
+If both conditions hold, the Group Manager MUST inform the leaving node by using only the method corresponding to one of either conditions.

 * If, upon joining the group (see {{ssec-join-req-sending}}), the leaving node specified a URI in the 'control_uri' parameter defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, the Group Manager sends a DELETE request targeting the URI specified in the 'control_uri' parameter (OPT7).

-* If, when sending Joining Responses to nodes joining the group (see {{ssec-join-resp}}) the Group Manager specifies a URI in the 'control_group_uri' parameter defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, the Group Manager sends a DELETE request targeting the URI specified in the 'control_group_uri' parameter (OPT10).

 * If the leaving node has been observing the associated resource at ace-group/GROUPNAME/nodes/NODENAME, the Group Manager sends an unsolicited 4.04 (Not Found) error response to the leaving node, as specified in {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}.

+Furthermore, the Group Manager might intend to evict all the current group members from the group at once.
+In such a case, if the Joining Responses sent by the Group Manager to nodes joining the group (see {{ssec-join-resp}}) specify a URI in the 'control_group_uri' parameter defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, then the Group Manager MUST additionally send a DELETE request targeting the URI specified in the 'control_group_uri' parameter (OPT10).

 If the leaving node has not exclusively the role of monitor, the Group Manager performs the following actions.